LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Utilizes a client library such as Amazon S3 Encryption Client
     * Encrypted prior to sending to S3 and must be decrypted by clients when retrieving from S3 conducted over HTTP/S
     * Utilizes a fully managed external customer key external to AWS
-    * S3 objects using SSE-C are not able to be replicated between buckets
+    * S3 objects that utilize Client Side Encryption can't be replicated

 #### Security (IAM principle can access if either of the policy types below allows it and there is no Deny present):
   * Types